WHO Raises Global Virus Risk To Maximum Level - UrduPoint

 Several companies have said they expect the virus to hit their earnings because of weaker demand.

-Oil prices also dived four percent to their lowest levels for more than a year, with Brent oil for April delivery sinking as low as $50.05 a barrel.
+Oil prices also slipped again, with Brent oil for April delivery sinking as low as $50.05 a barrel.

 - China hope - Still, signs in China offered hope that the outbreak could be contained.